kubode/ImmediateLooperScheduler/README.md

 }
 ```

-In this case, `ListView` can't restore scroll position when re-created time.
+In this case, `ListView` can't restore scroll position when re-created.

 `ImmediateLooperScheduler` avoids this issue because it executes actions immediately when actions emitted on same `Looper`.